alexchao/alexchao.github.io/content/posts/the-class-as-service-object.md

 In a system where many such service objects exist to handle application logic, complex tasks will be performed by many service objects that compose and depend on each other.
 Designing logic to depend on the _interface_ of a downstream service object, rather than directly on the service object itself, makes it possible to substitute mocks and stubs in for the real thing.

-Here's another implementation of the `CreateUser` class and its corresponding test, _without_ any use of its interface:
+Here's an implementation of a class and its corresponding test, _without_ any acknowledgement of its interface:

 {{< highlight ts >}}
 class CreateUser {